-- Unless in conflict with specific provisions hereof, the management and investment of the Common Trust Fund shall be under the Executive Vice Chancellor for Asset Management [and-the-Executive-Director-for-Investments-and-Trusts], such management and investment thereof to be in accordance with the provisions of the Texas Trust Code (Subtitle B, Title 9, Texas Property Code) and The Common Trust Fund Investment Policy approved by the Board of Regents. - [2---As-stated-in-Article-Vi--no-charges-for-services-rendered by-The-University-of-Texas-System-Staff-shall-be-paid-out of-the-Common-Trust-Fund-as-a-fee-or-commission-for-the management-thereof-]
+1. Unless in conflict with specific provisions hereof, the management and investment of the Common Trust Fund shall be under the Executive Vice Chancellor for Asset Management, such management and investment thereof to be in accordance with the provisions of the Texas Trust Code (Subtitle B, Title 9, Texas Property Code) and The Common Trust Fund Investment Policy approved by the Board of Regents.